Long-Distance Runners Have Higher Testosterone Levels

 However, Not Everyone Agrees with the Results of the Study

-Reporting of this study by the UK media was almost unanimously negative and caused a bit of an uproar.
+Reporting of this study by the UK media was almost unanimously adverse and caused a bit of an uproar.
 In fact, many sources made claims that were not supported by the study.
 Here is a sample of a few responses:

 - Mail Online: “Those who run endurance races get more dates and have a higher sex drive” — unproven